zephyrproject-rtos/zephyr/samples/net/lwm2m_client/README.rst

 Building and Running
 ********************

-There are configuration files for various hardware setups in the samples/net/lwm2m_client directory:
+There are configuration files for various setups in the samples/net/lwm2m_client directory:

-- :file:`prj_frdm_k64f.conf`
-  Use this for FRDM-K64F board with built-in ethernet.

-- :file:`prj_qemu_x86.conf`
+- :file:`prj.conf`
-  Use this for x86 QEMU.
+  This is the standard default config.

 Build the lwm2m-client sample application like this: